jpr00/nios852-cloudformation/README.md

 * In the AWS console, navigate to CloudFormation service in your desired region
 * Create new stack
 * Use the Upload template file option to select your packaged template

+# Disclaimer
+These templates are currently in testing, using private AMIs.
+Not yet functional for public use.